fangweiliang/mqttnetwiki/Client.md

 ```

 ## Securing passwords
 The default implementation uses a `string` to hold the client password.
 However this is a security vulnerability because the password is stored in the heap as clear text.
 It is recommended to use a `SecureString` for this purpose.
 But this class is not available for all supported platforms (UWP, netstandard 1.3).
-This library does not implement it because for other plattforms custom implementations like async encryption are required.
-It is recommended to implement an own _IMqttClientCredentials_ class which returns the decrypted password but does not store it unencrypted.
+This library does not implement it because for other platforms custom implementations like async encryption are required.
+It is recommended to implement an own _IMqttClientCredentials_ class which returns the decrypted password but does not store it not encrypted.

 # TCP connection
 The following code shows how to set the options of the MQTT client to make use of a TCP based connection.